admon84/screeps-autonomous-framework/README.md

 # Screeps TypeScript Starter - Extended Version

-Screeps TypeScript Starter is a starting point writing your own Screeps bot/AI in Typescript.
+A barebones starter kit for writing your own Screeps bot/AI.

-Functionally this bot includes same basic features covered in the [Screeps Tutorial](https://screeps.com/a/#!/sim/tutorial).
+Functionally this bot includes the same basic features covered in the [Screeps Tutorial](https://screeps.com/a/#!/sim/tutorial).
 - Harvester, Upgrader, and Builder roles
 - Spawn Logic
 - Tower Logic